palewire/storytracker/docs/archivaltools.rst

 reverse_archive_filename
 ------------------------

-Returns a string that combines a URL and a timestamp of for naming archives saved to the filesystem.
+Accepts a filename created using the rules of :py:func:`storytracker.create_archive_filename` and converts it back to Python.
+Returns a tuple: The URL string and a timestamp.
+Do not include the file extension when providing a string.

 .. py:function:: storytracker.reverse_archive_filename(filename)